 Florence is one of my favorite Italian cities.
-I have been twice, the first time I stayed about 4 days, that became very short, and the second time I stayed a month.
+I have been there twice; the first time I stayed for about 4 days, that became very short, and the second time I stayed for a month.

-In this post I give you a summary with the must-visit places.
-Especially if it’s the first time you’ll travel there and you don’t have much time.
+In this post I will give you a summary of the must-visit attractions in Florence.
+Especially if it’s your first time traveling there and you don’t have much time.

 Índice de contenidos

 Do you have more days to visit Florence?
-You have traveled more times and want to see other things: Don’t miss this post with 75 ideas to do and see in Florence.
+Have you traveled multiple times and want to see new things: Don’t miss this post with 75 ideas of things to do and see in Florence.

 What to do in Florence?
 Must-visit places